- About Us

 - Senior School (active page)

-Competence in English is essential for equity of educational opportunity and full participation in Australian Society.
-ESL is a program of language development designed to meet the needs of those students whose first language is not English and to support their learning in mainstream subjects.
-ESL courses in the Senior School are highly focused on developing the English literacy skills of students of culturally and linguistically diverse backgrounds in the areas of speaking, listening, reading, viewing and writing.
+EAL/D is a program of language development designed to meet the needs of those students whose first language, or dialect is not English and to support their learning in mainstream subjects.
+EAL/D courses in the Senior School are highly focused on developing the English literacy skills of students of culturally and linguistically diverse backgrounds in the areas of speaking, listening, reading, viewing and writing.

 Students are assisted in building strategies to cope with the demands of studying in a: